ggiacz/compendium/README.md

 # burnin-sprintz
-burnin'SPRINTZ is a open-source task manager dashboard.
+burnin'SPRINTZ is an open-source task manager dashboard.